 - 2 tsp orange juice

-In a small saucepan, stir all ingredients together over medium-low heat.
+To make the strawberry sauce: In a small saucepan, stir all ingredients together over medium-low heat.
 Cook until jam has thinned out and strawberries begin to breakdown, about 10-15 minutes.
 Turn heat down to low if mixture begins to boil.
 Remove from heat and allow to cool before serving.